Nsustain/.github/profile/README.md

 Every part of our website,
-except for the database containing user data, is open-source and is maintained at this repository.
+except for the database containing user data, is open-source.
 This repository is how we run [Nsustain.com](https://nsustain.com)

 <br>

 #### Maintenance Page Source Code [[GitHub](https://github.com/Nsustain/maintenance-page)]

-Our maintenance page is designed such that we can deploy it just by cloning this repository and using
+We use this repository in case of unforseeable emergency.
+It's designed such that we can deploy it just by cloning this repository and using
 `docker compose up -d`.
-We use this in case of unforseeable emergency.

 <br>